- Widely-Used Compendia of Development Data

 Munck, Gerardo, and Jay Verkuilen, “Conceptualizing and Measuring Democracy: Evaluating Alternative Indices.”
 Comparative Political Studies 35 No. 1 (February 2002), 5-34.
 The article and commentary on it are available here if you or your institution subscribe to this journal.

 The International Institute for Democracy and Electoral Assistance (IDEA) has useful databases on voter turnout, electoral systems, gender quotas for national legislative seats, and other indicators related to elections and legislatures.
 Click here to access the databases.

 The Constitutions Project provides data on the powers constitutionally assigned to the executive, legislative, and judicial branches of government, as well as the text of each of the world’s constitutions.
 The interface is exceptionally user-friendly, with lots of graphics.

 A World Bank webpage provides access to aggregate governance indicators for 212 countries for 1996-2007 for six dimensions of governance: voice and accountability, political stability and absence of violence, government effectiveness, regulatory quality, rule of law, and control of corruption.

-The Fraser Institute in Vancouver, BC, rates most countries of the world for 1970, 1975, 1980, 1985, 1990, 1995, and each year from 2000 to 2009 according to how closely each conforms to what the Institute defines as a free-market system.
-To make sense of the data you’ll need to consult the Report.
-The 2010 Report is downloadable in .pdf format, and the data in Excel format, at the Fraser Institute website.
+The Fraser Institute in Vancouver, BC, rates most countries of the world according to how closely each conforms to what the Institute defines as a free-market system.
+The data are at the Fraser Institute website.